-During the quarter, we processed and paid the Department of Transportation's first reimbursement request in the amount of \$251,000.
-The review for the final reimbursement request over \$549K is ongoing.
+During the quarter, progress was made with regards to review of the final reimbursement request for over \$549,000.
+Pending further supporting documentation from New York City Department of Transportation, the reimbursement request will be processed for payment.
 The project has concluded and once the final reimbursement is finalized the activity can be closed.